August 5: ONE CHURCH SUNDAY worship service at 10:15 a.m.; location = on the campus of Temple Sholom in Greenwich

 Shortly after Drew Williams' arrival, Trinity launched Mission-Shaped Communities, groups of five to fifty people meeting to grow in faith, experience community and serve the world around them in a particular way.

 The vision of Trinity Church was re-imagined.
 We would be a church committed to “transforming our the world through the love of God.”

 We dream of a day when:1) Everyone at Trinity is connecting with others, growing in their relationship with Jesus and serving our world; 2) There are worshipping expressions of Trinity Church in towns across Fairfield and Westchester counties; 3) The Trinity community is resourced from a larger, “everything but Sunday” ministry center in the Greenwich area; 4) Trinity is distinguished by God’s abundant generosity and compassion to the poor and marginalized, locally and further afield; 5) Leaders in every sphere of influence are equipped and released by Trinity to play their unique role in the advance of the Kingdom of God.

 On October 1, 2017, we became "one church in multiple locations" with the launch of a morning worship service in Darien, CT.
 Also that fall, the Greenwich worship services moved to Greenwich High School.

 Yes!
-We offer Trinity Kids, our dynamic children's ministry, from birth - 3rd grade.
+We offer Trinity Kids, our dynamic children's ministry, from birth - 5th grade.
 Age-appropriate curriculum starts at 18 months.
 If it's your child's first time attending, please come 10-15 minutes early to check in.
-We also have a special group just for 4th & 5th graders.

 Feel free to come as you are.
 Trinity is a casual church and this is reflected right down to what people wear to Sunday services.
 On a given Sunday you may see someone arrive in "business casual," but sit down next to a couple in jeans or a woman in running clothes.
 Please feel free to wear whatever makes you comfortable.